microsoft/vcpkg/docs/users/triplets.md

 Also available as build-type specific `VCPKG_CMAKE_CONFIGURE_OPTIONS_DEBUG` and `VCPKG_CMAKE_CONFIGURE_OPTIONS_RELEASE` variables.

 ### VCPKG_CMAKE_VS_GENERATOR
-Sets the default VS generator vcpkg will use to configure cmake if a port can not use the Ninja generator.
+Sets the default VS generator vcpkg will use to configure CMake if a port must use MSBuild.
 Required if not using the default Visual Studio toolsets (v14[0-3]) like e.g. ClangCL or Intel or mixing newer newer VS IDEs with older VS toolsets

 ### VCPKG_MAKE_CONFIGURE_OPTIONS